visus-io/cuid.net/README.md

 ---

 #### CUIDv1
-> :exclamation:
-> CUIDv1 has been deprecated for security reasons.
+> :exclamation: CUIDv1 has been deprecated for security reasons.
+Efforts should be made towards migrating to `Cuid2`.
+>
+> :warning: It is possible to derive with a degree of certainty when and where a CUIDv1 has been created.
+>
+> :memo: Usage of CUIDv1 will emit the compiler warning `XAELIB0001`.

 Designed and optimized for horizontal scaling and binary searches, `Cuid` is an immutable structure that can be a potential alternative to `Guid` for situations where a clean "string safe" unique and sortable identifier is needed and where security is not of the upmost concern.

-> :warning:
-> It is fully possible to derive when and where a CUIDv1 has been created.
->
-> As such, they should not be used in a security sensitive context such as device or user identities.
-If you need a cryptographically secure identifier, [generate a CUIDv2](#CUIDv2) instead via `Cuid2`.

 **Structure**